ai-zerolab/mcp-toolbox/README.md

 powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"  # For Windows
 ```

-Then you can use `uvx "mcp-toolbox@latest" stdio` as commands for running the MCP server for latest version. **Audio tools are not included in the default installation.**, you can include them by installing the `all` extra:
+Then you can use `uvx "mcp-toolbox@latest" stdio` as commands for running the MCP server for latest version. **Audio and memory tools are not included in the default installation.**, you can include them by installing the `all` extra:

+> [audio] for audio tools, [memory] for memory tools, [all] for all tools

 ```bash
 uvx "mcp-toolbox[all]@latest" stdio